Skip to content

 Common Law Relationships in Canada

-In Canada, common-law partners don’t automatically share property or debt.
+In Canada, common-law partners do not automatically share property or debt.
 Each person keeps what they brought into the relationship or earned individually.
 This means you are not responsible for your partner’s debt unless you explicitly agree to share it.
-If your common-law partner has a lot of debt, don’t panic!
-Work together to create a plan to manage the debt as a team or set some ground rules for handling shared debt in the future.

 Authorized User vs. Co-Signer

-People often confuse the roles of an authorized user and a co-signer, but they are quite different in terms of responsibility.
-A co-signer agrees to be fully responsible for a loan if the main borrower cannot pay.
-This means you are on the hook for the debt.
-An authorized user, however, can use someone else’s credit card but is not legally responsible for paying the bill.
 Being an authorized user can still affect your credit score.
 If the primary cardholder makes payments on time and keeps the balance low, it can help build your credit score.
 However, if they miss payments or rack up a high balance, it can negatively impact your credit as well.
 So, it is important to be aware of how the primary cardholder manages the account.

-Managing Pre-Marital Debt
+Managing Premarital Debt

 Debt incurred before marriage remains the responsibility of the individual who took it on.
 If you are wondering, “If my spouse takes out a loan, am I responsible for it if it was before our marriage?”, the answer is no. They’re still solely responsible for paying it off, even after marriage.

-Strategies for Dealing with Premarital Debt:
+Strategies for Dealing with Premarital Debt

 How to Handle Debt During Marriage